Tuesday, March 28, 2023

 My Partnership with Wellesley

 Holes were drilled into my skull.
 In the nicest way, it seems because I wasn't bothered.
 I slept on.
-Sleeping is essential to heal and I harmed my body so severely that my brain would need to sleep for a month.
+Sleeping is essential for healing to occur and I harmed my body so severely that my brain would need to sleep for a month.
 The incident occurred one morning on an icy bridge.
 The time since has been a journey of discovery.
-However, my largest education has been the journey is different to all involved but if you're studying in college and choose the right one, college is always an option when you choose a school that treats you like a partner.
+However, my largest education has been that other human beings are generally moral and compassionate...especially when we are smart.

 However, before we proceed, let me explain the holes.
 Apparently, when harm has occurred to any organ in the body, lots of the body's water rushes to that exact location on the body.
 Since the damage occurred inside my skull, instead of watching my brain try to expand and burst in my skull, they brought in the drill.
 Happily, it was 1992 and humans had learned of this probability.
 Hence, the holes.
 Science is incredible.